ibm-cloud-docs/ContinuousDelivery/git_working.md

 Collaborate with your team and manage your source code with a Git repository (repo) and issue tracker that is hosted by IBM and built on [GitLab Community Edition ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://about.gitlab.com/){:new_window}.
 {: shortdesc}

+Invite only people that you have a personal or business relationship with to collaborate on a project.
+Users that use an invitation to a Git repo for purposes other than to collaborate on a project might have their access to the service suspended or revoked.
+{: important}

 Don't store regulated data in files or issues within Git repos.
 The procedures for regulated data are currently not in place.
 {: tip}

 The {{site.data.keyword.gitrepos}} tool integration supports teams to manage code and collaborate in many ways:
-   * Manage Git repositories through fine-grained access controls that keep code secure
+   * Manage Git repos through fine-grained access controls that keep code secure
    * Review code and enhance collaboration through merge requests
    * Track issues and share ideas through the issue tracker
    * Document projects on the wiki system